 Best piece of advice for international students:

-Watch your International Rep's intro video here.
+Watch your International Rep's welcome message here.

 Your International Rep sits on Students’ Council to make sure that the voices and experiences of international students are heard.
 They voice any concerns or issues of students from the international students community at Students' Council meetings.

-Our Elected Reps lead on Students’ Union Campaigns throughout the year, which can include on-campus events, online activities and promotional print.
+Our Elected Reps lead on Students’ Union campaigns throughout the year, which can include on-campus events, online activities and promotional print.

 Why We Represent Students